RichardGSchmidt/GroundGrowing/README.md

 Conversion from 2d arrays to 1d arrays for textures to avoid the hiccup on texture updates.
 Terrain group serialization storage and file IO.
-Partial planet renderer that scales
-(the flat mesh generator which is currently broken).
+Partial planet renderer that scales for rendering ground / close up scenes (the flat mesh generator which is currently broken).
 Autosea Level.
 Ice cap noise inserts.
 Rivers.
 Terrain group selection mapping.
 And a sun generator (really easy, I'm just slacking).